The biggest crisis facing the modern world is climate change, and climate change is happening all around us

 We want to help Canadians make sure that end-of-use items get into the hands of someone who wants them, whether someone in a different area of the province or the city.
 Sometimes selling things without knowing anyone who might be interested is hard.
 Perhaps you don’t want to use some of the big online platforms because you don’t want to meet up with people or negotiate with them.
 Enter Lendy.

 We’re a simple option for Canadians who want to make sure that their useful and valuable items don’t go into a landfill.
-Lendy will pick these items up from your home, negotiate with you, and take them off of your hands.
-Whether it is an item that’s hard to sell or whether you want that selling process to be less stressful, we’re here for you.
+When you are sitting on a mountain of things that need to leave your home, Lendy will pick these items up from your home, and take them off of your hands.
+Whether it is an item that’s hard to sell or you just don’t have the time or bandwidth to try to sell it, we’ll deal with it.
+Drop your items off at our warehouse, or fill out this form to see if we can offer a pick-up.